Context

 discount > 15.0

-You can access the result of an aggregate calculated for the context customer.
+You can access the result of an aggregate calculated for the context profile.

 The aggregate is identified by UUID and calculated at the time of the request.